ProvisionGenie/ProvisionGenie/Docs/HowToBuildTheCanvasApp.md

 ```
 A little polish:
-We want a checkbox tyo be displayed before the very last step so that our user needs to confirm that they understood that this is the point of no return.
+We want a checkbox to be displayed before the very last step so that our user needs to confirm that they understood that this is the point of no return.

 * Create a Checkbox on the CheckOut Screen
 * Set its **Visible** to `If(isShowSummary=true &&isPageSummary=6,true, false)` - which shows it only on the last page of the Summary PopUp